 Applications must be received by the university no later than February 1.

-All candidates for the MA in Museums, Heritage, and Public History must complete the following core courses (20 hours):
+All candidates for the MA in History with an emphasis in Museums, Heritage, and Public History must complete the following core courses (25 hours):

 |HIST 6000||The Historian's Craft||3|